Looking after your new buzz cut

 Don’t ditch the shampoo.
 Protect your scalp from itching, dryness, and flaking, by regularly using a good shampoo that has the right nutrients in it to care for your hair and your scalp.
 Don’t forget to give your head a good massage to support blood flow and keep your head looking healthier! -Boots UK

-Want to go the extra step after your big buzz?
-You can donate your long locks from your brave the shave to The Little Princess Trust.
+If you want to go the extra step after your big buzz, you can donate your long locks from your brave the shave to The Little Princess Trust.
 By sending in your hair donation, you can help the charity provide a real wig for a child or young person affected by cancer treatment.
-Find out more about how to donate your hair here.

-How long does your hair have to be to donate?
+How long does your hair have to be to donate to The Little Princess Trust?